petalslink/docker-petals-cockpit/README.md

 For the first run, remember to take a look at the terminal, where you should find an URL with a user setup token.

-> For the moment, JMX connections do not work outside the container.

 ## Launch a container from this image

 ```properties